-The mSVG technique is basically the multimodal combination of speech and visual gesture, a method that leverages familiar human-human type interaction, in human aerobotic interaction.
+mSVG - The mSVG technique is basically the multimodal combination of speech and visual gesture, a method that leverages familiar human-human type interaction, in human aerobotic interaction.
 This combination could be sequential or complementary.
-The underlying architecture of how this technique is designed to work is as described in Figure 1.
+The underlying architecture of how this technique is designed to work is as described in the Figure Above.
 Speech is captured via a microphone, processed and recognised using the CMU Sphinx ASR with custom-defined phonetic dictionary containing only the set of command vocabulary, in order to increase recognition speed and accuracy.
-The speech input, $U{speech} = [s_1, s_2, s_3, \dots, s_n]$, is processed into the control symbol $f(s)$.
 Visual gesture is captured via a camera connected to the aerobot SBC computer.
 In the preliminary work, a simple finger-coded visual gesture control commands set was developed to be recognised through a combination of two OpenCV algorithms - Haar cascade for hand tracking and convex hull for finger counting.
-The visual gesture control command, $U{gesture} = [g_1, g_2, g_3, \dots, g_m]$, is also being processed into control symbols $g(v)$.
-These are then combined into a standardized control symbol, $w = f(s) + g(v)$, which is then passed into the multimodal control processing (MCP) framework. $h(w)$ is the resultant control output generated after the multimodal combination of both the speech and the visual gesture input. $\delta(x, y, z) = \Delta h(w)$ Where Δ is a function generated by the nCA API to modify the MCP output, $h(w)$, to enable compatibility with multiple nCA navigational control autonomy levels. $\delta(x, y, z)$ is the increment/decrement change in 3-dimensional position of the UAV with respect to its previous position.
+The processed control speech and gesture control symbols $f(s)$ and $g(s)$ and combined into a standardized control symbol, w , which is then passed into the multimodal control processing (MCP) framework. $h(w)$ is the resultant control output generated after the multimodal combination of both the speech and the visual gesture input. $\delta(x,y,z) = \Delta h(w)$ Where Δ is a function generated by the nCA API to modify the MCP output, $h(w)$, to enable compatibility with multiple nCA navigational control autonomy levels. $\delta(x,y,z)$ is the increment/decrement change in 3-dimensional position of the UAV with respect to its previous position.
 A mathematical set model was developed and used to describe the computational algorithm mapping speech and visual gestures control symbols to UAV control operations to be executed.